jdolphin5/Quizgame/README.md

 # quizgame
-This is a public repo for the code of a Quiz Game using PostgreSQL, Express, React, Node, Webpack
+Code of a Quiz Game using the PERN stack - PostgreSQL, Express, React, Node

 ## Setup Instructions:
 Git pull the repo